Resources on Mentoring

 Bensimon, E. M., Ward, K. & Sanders, K. (2000).
-The Department Chair’s Role in Developing New Faculty into Teachers and Scholars.
-Anker Publishing Inc. Boston, MA.
+The Department chair’s role in developing new faculty into teachers and scholars.
+Boston, MA: Anker Publishing Inc. (Print copy available in RIT Library.)

 Boice, R. (1993).
 New faculty involvement for women and minorities.
 Research in Higher Education, 34, 291–340.